vinumaradana/cse15l-lab-reports/lab-report-4.md

 ### 5. Run the tests, demonstrating that they now succeed

 Then, I ran the following command to run the tests, which resulted in the output in the screenshot.
+All the tests now run successfully.

 `bash test.sh`